 No. The Access Copyright agreement with Mount Allison University was ended December 2015.

-- MtA's version of fair dealing (revised August 2013; not yet passed by Senate or the Board of Regents).
+- MtA's version of fair dealing (revised August 2013.
+Includes guidelines and documents providing guidance on the application of the Policy)

 CAUT Guidelines for the Use of Copyrighted Material Feb.
 2013